hyphal-domenico/ewallace.github.io/manual/_posts/2022-11-04-lab-tips-tricks.md

 Here is [School of Biological Sciences People and Money Help Site](https://uoe.sharepoint.com/sites/Biology/PeopleandMoney/SitePages/Home.aspx)

-If you need to order something that asks for a lab address, please make sure it gets to Roger Land Stores.
-Use the address:
+### Get the address, VAT, and intended use right for orders

-Edward Wallace lab
+Make sure orders get to Roger Land Stores.
-c/o Roger Land Stores
+For delivery address on the requisition in P&M you HAVE to put in:
-University of Edinburgh
+**School of Biological Sciences - Roger Land Building Stores** or else I am told that "all hell will rain down on to you.

-School of Biological Sciences
+Also, to place an order successfully you have to....
-G27 Roger Land Building
+- Attach the VAT certificate (on slack/orders channel)
-Alexander Crum Brown Road
+- Select the intended use for EACH line on the requisition as shown below:
-Edinburgh
+- 01 - ZR MEDICAL/VET, CERT REQUIRED - Purchase, repair or maintenance of equipment, software, products and substances used SOLELY in medical and veterinary research, training, diagnosis, treatment and care.
-EH9 3FF
+- Double check your delivery location and Charge account BEFORE submitting the order.

-This ensures the item is delivered to the right Stores and which is helpful for deliveries outside of core hours or to prevent it from going to engineering stores or anywhere else.
+If in doubt, ask for help before you submit.

 ## Sending and delivering reagents (NEEDS UPDATING Nov 2022)